 These legal entities must prove their technical and financial capacities to carry out all mining operations.
 The conditions under which mining operations can be carried out by these entities are defined by agreements (mining conventions) between the state, represented by the Minister of Mines and Geology (the Minister), and applicants.

-Three original counterparts of the application for a prospecting authorisation must be forwarded to the Minister, who must acknowledge receipt.
+Three original copies of the application for a prospecting authorisation must be forwarded to the Minister, who must acknowledge receipt.
 The application must provide:

-- a the information and documents showing the identity of the person responsible for the works as set out under Article 5 of the 2003 Code;
+- the information and documents showing the identity of the person responsible for the work as set out under Article 5 of the 2003 Code;

-- c a brief description of the works programme, methods to be used, the anticipated results and supplementary technical information (in particular, the parameters for basic analysis of the initial state of the prospecting site and its environment).
+- a brief description of the programme of work, the methods to be used, the anticipated results and supplementary technical information (in particular, the parameters for basic analysis of the initial state of the prospecting site and its environment).

 A prospecting authorisation is granted for six months and is renewable once, with no fee required.
-It does not allow any pre-emptive rights to its beneficiary.
+It does not confer any pre-emptive rights on its beneficiary.
 It is not transferable and does not give rise to any fiscal exemptions.
 The beneficiary is obliged to communicate the results of its research to the Director of Mines and Geology.

 The beneficiary should first get approval for its research project and the budget.
-The applicant for a research permit should then submit three original counterparts to the Minister for Mines.
+The applicant for a research permit should then submit three original copies to the Minister.
 The application must provide:

-- a the information and documents showing the identity of the person responsible for the works as set out under Article 5 of the 2003 Code;
+- the information and documents showing the identity of the person responsible for the work as set out under Article 5 of the 2003 Code;

-- b a description of the mineral substances for which the application for the permit is made;
+- a description of the mineral substances for which the application for the permit is being made;

-- d an estimate of the surface area of the exploration permit area sought;
+- an estimate of the surface area of the exploration permit area being sought;

-- e an extract of the map of Senegal on a scale of 1:50,000 or 1:200,000 on which the exploration permit area sought is indicated;
+- an extract of the map of Senegal on a scale of 1:50,000 or 1:200,000 on which the exploration permit area being sought is indicated;

-- f a presentation of the planned exploration works and methods to be used; and
+- a presentation of the planned exploration work and the methods to be used; and

-- g any supplementary technical information, such as the parameters for basic analysis of the exploration site.
+- any supplementary technical information, such as the parameters for basic analysis of the exploration site.

 An exploitation permit is delivered by a presidential decree for a period not exceeding five years.
 It is renewable and can be transferable.
 The applicant should include:

-- a three original counterparts from the application addressed to the Minster four months before the expiry of the exploration permit;
+- three original copies of the application addressed to the Minster four months before expiry of the exploration permit;

-- b documents for identification of persons and corporates, the reference of the exploration permit coordinates and surface of the area sought;
+- documents providing identification of persons and corporates, the reference of the exploration permit coordinates and surface area of the permit area being sought;

-- c a feasibility study indicating the characteristics and performance of mining production units, the economic and financial assessment of the project and its socio-economic impact;
+- a feasibility study indicating the characteristics and performance of mining production units, an economic and financial assessment of the project and its socio-economic impact;

-- d a report detailing the results of the exploration phase indicating, in particular, the reserves, grades, types of mineral deposit and metallurgic tests;
+- a report detailing the results of the exploration phase indicating, in particular, the reserves, grades, types of mineral deposits and metallurgic tests;

-- e a plan for the development and start-up of mining operations;
+- a plan for the development and start of mining operations;

-- f an investment plan and a timing chart for the undertaking of the mining project;
+- an investment plan and a timing chart for the undertaking of the mining project;

-- g an environmental impact study concerning the mining operation (approved by the Ministry of Environment, which delivers a certificate of confirmity); and
+- an environmental impact study concerning the mining operation (approved by the Ministry of Environment, which issues a confirmatory certificate); and

-The exploitation company must be set up, under the provisions of the OHADA Uniform Act relating to commercial companies and economic interest groups, between the company with the research permit or its designated subsidiary and the state of Senegal.
-The parties will sign a shareholders’ agreement to set out the terms and conditions for the establishment and management of the company.
+An exploitation company must be set up, under the provisions of the OHADA Uniform Act relating to commercial companies and economic interest groups, between the company with the research permit, or its designated subsidiary, and the state of Senegal.
+The parties will sign a shareholders' agreement to set out the terms and conditions for the establishment and management of the company.